Skip to main content

 Key Advantages of Free Zones for International Investors:

-- Full Foreign Ownership: Enjoy complete ownership of your business.
+• Full Foreign Ownership: Enjoy complete ownership of your business, subject to the applicable licensing rules.

-- Capital and Profits Repatriation: Repatriate your capital and profits with ease.
+• Capital and Profits Repatriation: Repatriate your capital and profits in accordance with applicable laws and banking procedures.

 These free zones not only offer foreign investors unparalleled flexibility but also empower them to harness the immense business opportunities that the UAE presents on a global scale.